 Introduction to the Landlord-Tenant Division

 Typically, the landlord is the owner of the property and the tenant is the party renting the property for residential or commercial use.
-If either party has concerns or questions regarding their legal rights or responsibilities they should consult an attorney for legal advice.
+If either party has concerns or questions regarding their legal rights or responsibilities an attorney should be consulted for legal advice.

 The Landlord-Tenant Division processes many types of disputes between landlords and tenants regarding property within the City of Detroit.
 A landlord may file for issues such as: